 To build your email list for email outreach, start by importing contacts of existing customers to the preferred marketing platform.
-Here are more ideas on how to gather contacts.

-- Ecommerce platform: Your ecommerce platform will have information about existing customers.
+- Ecommerce Platform: Your ecommerce platform will have information about existing customers.
 Depending on the platform, the method of exporting that information will vary.
 Check whether your email marketing solution allows you to integrate your ecommerce platform.

-- Email accounts: Another place to look for contacts would be your current and former email accounts.
+- Email Accounts: Another place to look for contacts would be your current and former email accounts.
 A Webmail account makes it pretty easy to export contacts in CSV format.

-- Contact management system: Contact management applications often sync with your mobile devices and social media, allowing you to get all contacts in one fell swoop.
+- Contact Management System: Contact management applications often sync with your mobile devices and social media, allowing you to get all contacts in one fell swoop.

 - CRM: Fairly popular CRM integrates with email marketing services, making the exportation of contacts in CSV format easy.